dschuurman/archie-pi/README.md

 is intended to be deployed in remote locations without ready access to replacement parts or IT support.
 Of particular concern is the reliability of the microSD card under conditions in which power may be lost.
-Sudden power loss *can* lead to SD card corruption if it occurs during a write operation to the SD card.
+Sudden power loss *can* lead to SD card corruption if it occurs during a write operation on the microSD card.
-To address this, various adjustments are made to the system configuration to mount the microSD card in read-only mode eliminating the possibility of any microSD card writes.
+To address this, various adjustments are made to the system configuration to mount the microSD card in *read-only* mode, eliminating the possibility of any microSD card writes.
 Consequently, the ARCHIE Pi does not require a formal shutdown procedure and may be simply unplugged.

 ## Requirements

 The ARCHIE Pi platform requires a recent version of Raspberry PI OS Lite and runs on any recent model of the Raspberry Pi (including the latest Raspberry Pi 4).

-Depending on the amount of content you want to install, a suitably sized microSD card is required.
+A suitably sized microSD card is required, depending on the amount of content you want to install.
-Note that
-not all microSD cards are created equal, so you may want to consult the [Raspberry Pi microSD guidelines](https://www.raspberrypi.org/documentation/installation/sd-cards.md).
+Note that not all microSD cards are created equal in terms of speed and reliability, so you may want to consult the [Raspberry Pi microSD guidelines](https://www.raspberrypi.org/documentation/installation/sd-cards.md).
 It is recommended that you select a high-speed microSD card, such as cards rated for UHS Speed Class 3.

 Note that it is possible to use an external USB *drive* rather than a microSD card.
-For more information, see the Raspberry Pi documentation describing [USB mass storage devices](https://www.raspberrypi.org/documentation/hardware/raspberrypi/bootmodes/msd.md).
+For more information, consult the Raspberry Pi documentation describing [USB mass storage devices](https://www.raspberrypi.org/documentation/hardware/raspberrypi/bootmodes/msd.md).

 ## Installation instructions